udontur/obsidian/eng2d.md

 Gatsby
 - The "Great" man: Money, Power, Confidence
 - Had a dream that fueled him: Winning Daisy's love
-- Society was superficial. but Gatsby had real dreams
+- Society was superficial. but Gatsby had real dreams -> a man of substance Tom Buchanan
+-